Sam Bankman-Fried, US prosecutors near new bail agreement

-NEW YORK : Lawyers for Sam Bankman-Fried are nearing an agreement with U.S. prosecutors on revised bail conditions for the indicted FTX cryptocurrency exchange founder, who is trying to convince a skeptical judge he should remain free.
+NEW YORK: Lawyers for Sam Bankman-Fried are nearing an agreement with United States prosecutors on revised bail conditions for the indicted FTX cryptocurrency exchange founder, who is trying to convince a sceptical judge that he should remain free.

-In a letter filed on Friday night in Manhattan federal court, Bankman-Fried's lawyer Christian Everdell said both sides believed they were "close to a resolution", and expect to formally propose new restrictions by next week.
+In a letter filed on Friday (Mar 17) night in Manhattan federal court, Bankman-Fried's lawyer Christian Everdell said that both sides believed they were "close to a resolution", and expect to formally propose new restrictions by next week.

-Bankman-Fried, 31, faces a trial set for Oct.
-2 on charges of stealing billions of dollars in FTX customer funds to plug losses at his Alameda Research hedge fund, and making large illegal political donations to buy influence in Washington, D.C.
+Bankman-Fried, 31, faces a trial set for Oct 2 on charges of stealing billions of dollars in FTX customer funds to plug losses at his Alameda Research hedge fund, and making large illegal political donations to buy influence in Washington.

-Bail talks occurred this week after U.S. District Judge Lewis Kaplan at a March 10 hearing renewed his concerns that Bankman-Fried's electronic communications with others might exceed the bounds of his $250 million bail package.
+Bail talks occurred this week after US District Judge Lewis Kaplan at a Mar 10 hearing renewed his concerns that Bankman-Fried's electronic communications with others might exceed the bounds of his US$250 million bail package.

 Kaplan's approval is needed to modify Bankman-Fried's bail.